atholcomb/projects/README.md

 ### Projects
-Repo is a set of projects that I created and have completed
+My project code that I have completed